Ukrainian drones attack Moscow, interrupting flights before the major military parade - ExBulletin

 Cnn

-Ukrainian drones attacked Moscow for the second consecutive night, interrupting thefts in four airports in the Russian capital and more than a dozen further when it is preparing to welcome a large military parade which should be followed by world leaders, including Chinas Xi Jinping.
+Ukrainian The drones attacked Moscow for the second consecutive night, temporarily interrupting thefts in four airports in the Russian capital and nine other pre-champ while preparing to welcome a large military parade which should be followed by world leaders, notably Chinas Xi Jinping.

 The mayor of Moscow, Sergey Sobyanin, said in a telegram on Tuesday that at least 19 Ukrainian drones had been destroyed on their approach to the capital during the night, one night after the Russian aerial defenses killed four drones near the city.